How to Manage Secret Environment Vars in Xcode and CI

 What's the problem

-- The local machine also has env vars.
+- Local machine also has environment variables.

 - Xcode has build phase scripts that are run before or after the app is built.